 Create Formula Screen

-A dialog will open.
-On the extreme left of the dialog is a tab in yellow, which is the object
+A dialog opens.
+On the extreme left of the dialog is a tab in light orange, which is the object

-The remaining tabs in gray are fields or content types.
+The remaining tabs in gray are content types (fields).
 Their number varies with the content source and the content type.
 In the next image, you can spot eight fields for the object

 Document-based access control can be applied either on:

 - Individual content fields

 Let's say your goal is to change visibility settings of

 Documents based on a document's created date.
 For that, click